 Veith Weilnhammer

 I am a neuroscientist, psychiatrist, and psychotherapist.
-I develop digital technologies to better understand, predict, and improve mental health.
+I work on digital technologies to better understand, predict, and improve mental health.

 selected publications